Skip to main content

 Webhooks form the backbone of modern API development, allowing you to monitor changes in our systems and trigger actions in external applications, such as sending text messages or updating payment statuses.
 Zuper provides built-in webhook support, enabling users to register an HTTP/HTTPS URL that activates when an event occurs within Zuper.
+With options to create, update, and delete webhooks, the system eliminates the need for periodic API calls and ensures that new updates are seamlessly integrated into the webhook.

 Navigation: Settings -> Developer Hub -> Webhooks